 - Lots of connectivity options

 - None to speak of

-By shelling out a tad under $1,000 for this unit, you get an AVR with an impressive feature set that should remain relevant for at least five years for both home theater and gaming.
+By shelling out around $800 for this unit, you get an AVR with an impressive feature set that should remain relevant for at least five years for both home theater and gaming.
 Serving up a solid 95W of power per channel, the AVR-X2700H (which replaces the AVR-X2600H) passes through 8K/60Hz and 4K/120Hz video and supports Dolby Atmos, Atmos Height Virtualization, DTS:X, DTS Virtual:X surround audio formats.

-It offers a wide range of connectivity options, including Apple Airplay, Spotify Connect, Bluetooth, USB, HEOS, and even terrestrial radio.
+It’s a Bluetooth AV receiver, as well as one with Wi-Fi, so you have many connectivity options, including Apple Airplay, Spotify Connect, USB, HEOS, and even terrestrial radio.
 It’s compatible with all the major voice control formats, including Alexa, Siri, and Google Assistant.
 If you’re into vinyl, the unit has phono inputs for MM-cartridge turntables.